tl;dr Link to heading

 The pool also handles what might otherwise be annoying details to manage.
 For example, I set a maximum connections limit that matches the number of connections allowed by the size of my database connection instance.

-know your default arguments
+know your default arguments Link to heading

 For the first several tests, no “order” item is provided, but later tests supply and modify the order, title, and completion status.
 It took me a few tries to arrive at a working specification of default arguments.3